JPerez00/go-backend-todo/readme.md

 - go.mod & go.sum: Go module files for dependency management.
 - .env.example: An example environment file illustrating the required environment variables.
 - README.md: Project overview and documentation (you're reading it!).

+## Read The Blog

+See how this project was built and explore the steps on my [blog](https://www.jorge-perez.dev/blog/golang-app-backend).